jlthierry231-stack/portfolio1419/the_5_fold_awakening/README.md

 ## Development

-Open `index.html` in a modern browser to play.
+Open `index.html` in a modern browser to play the demo.
 No server required.

-## Future Enhancements
+## Future Development Focus

-- More levels/scenes based on story chapters
+- Full 54-chapter story implementation
-- Enemies and combat
+- Advanced magic system with all five elements
-- Quests and story branches
+- Combat and quest systems
-- Sound effects
+- Multiplayer elements
-- VR support
+- VR/AR support

+## Feedback

+This demo version is designed for iterative development.
+Please provide feedback on:
+- Story pacing and emotional impact
+- Character depth and relatability
+- World immersion and detail level
+- Gameplay mechanics and balance
+- UI/UX and accessibility

+Your input will guide the development of the full game!